 The IRRP will include recommendations to maintain reliability of supply to the region over the next 20 years (2021-2041).
-To develop the IRRP, the Technical Working Group will work to gather data, identify needs and issues, examine nitrated options, recommended actions, and develop an implementation plan.
+To develop the IRRP, the Technical Working Group will work to gather data, identify needs and issues, examine integrated options, recommended actions, and develop an implementation plan.

-The goal of the IRRP is to illustrate the integration of forecast electricity demand growth, energy efficiency and demand management with transmission and distribution system capability, relevant community plans, other bulk system developments, and the potential of distributed energy resources (DERs).
+The goal of the IRRP is to illustrate how the integration of the forecasted electricity demand growth, energy efficiency and demand management with transmission and distribution system capability, relevant community plans, other bulk system developments, and the potential of distributed energy resources (DERs) was considered in the development of this long-term plan.
 Both non-wires and wire solutions will be examined and communities and stakeholders will be engaged on the options.